-Bill C-15, An Act respecting the United Nations Declaration on the Rights of Indigenous Peoples came into effect on June 21, 2021.
+As the United Nations Declaration on the Rights of Indigenous Peoples came into effect on June 21, 2021.
 This new law purports to establish a process for the domestic implementation of UNDRIP.
 The rights and principles affirmed in UNDRIP constitute the minimum standards for the survival, dignity, and well-being of Indigenous peoples of the world.
 It affirms Indigenous peoples' right of self-determination and underlines the prohibition of discrimination and genocide in international law.